Calisthenics Equipment

 20 – 140 lbs options

-Ab roller is not suited for beginners though.
+Ab roller is not for beginners.
 So be careful if you are just starting out.
 This might not be the best option for you.

 Vinsguir Dual Wheel Ab Roller